ECheynet/aerodyn_ENERGI321/README.md

   - A folder **bin** containing various versions of Aerodyn.exe
   - A folder **airfoil_NREL_5MW**, which contains the airfoil data for the 5 MW NREL turbine

  For those who prefer python, it is possible to use **RUN_ME.py** on Windows.
-Howeverm this script is less robust than the Matlab version
+However, this script is less robust than the Matlab version

   The first time that RUN_ME is used, a folder **outputFiles** is created.
 The output files are stored in this folder automatically